lilykriopelle/codecademy-quiz-app/instructions.md

 ## State Structure

-Your app will include three slices: one for topics, one for quizzes (which will have a `topicId` corresponding to a topic in state), and one for cards (which will have a `quizId` corresponding to a quiz in state).
+Your app will include three slices: one for topics, one for quizzes, and one for cards.
 Each slice's state should include an object storing all the topics/quizzes/cards keyed by their `id`.
 This will allow you to quickly retrieve an object's information whenever you need to look it up.
+Each individual quiz will have a `topicId` value corresponding to an individual topic in state.
+Similarly, each topic which will have a `quizIds` array corresponding to the associated quizzes in state.
 All together, your app state will look like this:

 ```js
 {